rust-lang/rfcs/text/3668-async-closure.md

 // point, the allocation for `s` is dropped.
 ```

-Importantly, although these are distinct futures, they still have the same `Output` type (in other words, their futures await to the same type), and for types that have `async Fn*` implementations, the two future types *execute* identically, since they execute the same future body.
+For the purposes of the compiler implementation, although these are distinct futures, they still have the same `Output` type (in other words, their futures await to the same type), and for types that have `async Fn*` implementations, the two future types *execute* identically, since they execute the same future body.
 They only differ in their captures.
+Given that users usually do not care about the concrete future type itself, but only its final output type, and that both futures are fully anonymous, the fact that a different future is used when calling an `async FnMut` via `async_call_mut` vs `async_call_once` are not noticeable except for pathological examples.

 ### Interaction with return-type notation, naming the future returned by calling